vintonl/vintonl/README.md

 :technologist: About Me

 - 🌍 Location: Denver, CO
+- 🎓 Education/Background:
-- 🎓 Education/Background: BBA in Business and Marketing from Texas Tech University, MA in Leadership from Fuller Seminary, and Full Stack Developer trained at Skill Distillery Bootcamp
+  - BBA in Business and Marketing from Texas Tech University
+  - MA in Leadership from Fuller Seminary
+  - Full Stack Developer trained at Skill Distillery Bootcamp
 - 🚀 Current Focus: working on Kafka backend microservices and migrating legacy code to microservices
 - 💡 Interests: outside of tech, my hobbies are cooking and getting outside often, whether it's cycling, fishing, or skiing